shockingzeus/donation-analytics/README.md

 I think it is ultimately depends on what people care about more.
 For this challenge, the majority of edge cases probably arises from typos or missing information, so stringent validation could be overkill.
 On the other hand, political analysts probably don't care about running time difference in the seconds scale.....

 3. For this particular challenge, the number of donations for a recipient is generally not very large.
 If it is, we should consider replacing the sorted list of donation amounts by something else as python list is slow.
 Right now it is not necessary.

+4. The unit test was performed within IPython console.